ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 * 'cnonce': Optional, MUST be present if 'client\_cred' is present.
 It is a dedicated nonce N_C generated by the Client.
 It is RECOMMENDED to use a 8-byte long random nonce.
 Join Requests MUST include a new 'cnonce' at each join attempt.
 * 'client\_cred\_verify': Optional, MUST be present if 'client\_cred' is present.
 The use of this parameter is detailed in {{pop}}

-### Client Credentials-'client_cred' {#client_cred}
+#### Client Credentials-'client_cred' {#client_cred}

 One of the following cases can occur when a new node joins the pub/sub group.

-*  The joining node is going to join the group exclusively as Subscriber, i.e., it is not going to send messages to the group.
+*  The joining node  will join the group exclusively as a Subscriber, i.e., it is not going to send messages to the group.
 In this case, the joining node is not required to provide its own authentication credential to the KDC.
 In case the joining node still provides an authentication credential in the 'client_cred' parameter of the Join Request (see {{join-request}}), the KDC silently ignores that parameter, as well as the related parameters 'cnonce' and 'client_cred_verify'.
 *  The KDC already acquired the authentication credential of the joining node
     -  during a past group joining process,  or
-    -  during establishing a secure communication association, and the joining node and the KDC use an symmetric proof-of-possession key.
-If the authentication credential and the proof-of-possession key are compatible with the signature or ECDH algorithm, and possible associated parameters, then the key can be used for the authentication credential in pub-sub groups.
+    -  during establishing a secure communication association, and the joining node and the KDC use a symmetric proof-of-possession key.
+If the authentication credential and the proof-of-possession key are compatible with the signature or ECDH algorithm, and possible associated parameters, then the key can be used for the authentication credential in pub/sub groups.
 In this case, the joining node MAY choose not to provide again its own authentication credential to the KDC, in order to limit the size of the Join Request.
 * If the joining node is a Publisher, and the KDC hasn't acquired an authentication credential, the joining node MUST provide a compatible authentication credential in the 'client_cred' parameter of the Join Request (see {{join-request}}).

 Finally, the joining node MUST provide its own authentication credential again if it has provided the KDC with multiple authentication credentials during past joining processes, intended for different pub/sub groups.
 If the joining node provides its own authentication credential, the KDC performs consistency checks as per {{join-request}} and, in case of success, considers it as the authentication credential associated with the joining node in the pub/sub group.

-### Proof-of-Possession {#pop}
+#### Proof-of-Possession {#pop}

 The 'client\_cred\_verify' parameter contains the proof-of-possession evidence, and is computed as defined below (REQ14).